 Anesthesia Assisted Heroin Detox

-Once patients are physically stable, they are transferred to our recovery center for a few days, where they are assisted around the clock and cared for throughout the readjustment period.
+Lastly, once patients are physically stable, they are transferred to our recovery center for a few days, where they are assisted around the clock and cared for throughout the readjustment period.

 Humane and Effective Heroin Withdrawal Treatment

 Knowing when it is time and which heroin treatment to choose can be very difficult.
-Waismann Medical Group offers the most successful and advanced medical solution for those suffering from heroin dependence..
+Waismann Medical Group offers the most successful and advanced medical solution for those suffering from heroin dependence.
 We offer both Anesthesia Rapid Detox and other forms of inpatient Medical Opiate Detoxification procedures.
 Our exclusive location is based only in Southern California, where we receive patients from all corners of the world.
 By focusing in a single location, we have been able to concentrate our efforts in maintaining our position as the leader in heroin detox services in the world.
-Our state of the art hospital and post care facility, is backed by 17 years of experience, dedication and unparalleled reputation for superior medical care.
+Our state of the art hospital and post care facility is backed by 20 years of experience, dedication and an unparalleled reputation for superior medical care.

 For assistance and information call us today at 1-310-205-0808.
 We are here to help you!